-LEX names will be used on a large scale in references as a HREF attribute value of the hypertext link to the referred document.
+LEX names can be used in references as a HREF attribute value of the hypertext link to the referred document.

 This link can be created in two ways:

 - by manually inserting, in the referring document, the link with the uniform name: this is a burdensome procedure especially for documents that are already on-line; - by automatically constructing (either permanently or temporarily) the link with the uniform name, through reference parsers of a text: this is a more time-saving procedure even if subject to a certain percentage of errors, since references are not always accurate or complete.
 This solution could nevertheless be acceptable for already published documents.